Juvenile delinquent: conduct of the trial before the juvenile court (former procedure)

 the first four classes are tried by the police court.

-By the prosecutor
+By the Public Prosecutor

 The children's court may also be seised by the public prosecutor.
-If he wishes the juvenile to be tried promptly, the public prosecutor may use a special procedure: the immediate presentation procedure.

-In addition, this procedure enables immediately restrict the minor's freedom.
+If he wishes the minor to be tried quickly, on public prosecutor may use a special procedure: the procedure for immediate presentation.
+Use this procedure to immediately restrict the minor's freedom.
 The prosecutor may ask the juvenile judge to order one of the following measures:

 • Subject the minor to a series of obligations and/or prohibitions, the purpose of which is to verify his presence in a geographical area (we speak of judicial review)